Seagate/cortx-prvsnr/docs/Architecture/Validation.md

 provisioner check unboxing_post_checks
 ```

-To execute ALL of the above validations, the below command works,
+To run ALL of the above validations, the below command works,

 `provisioner check all`